AlinaBrode/am_lang/docs/plans.md

 * format pdf pages with some extracts from our materials: print and put on the wall in your bathroom
 * put Ararat picture as telegram channel image
 * stresses in words and phrases
+* customization of the piglet for each page: make a bubble for piglet in which it says something important for the page

 # Education
 * html, css